robertfmurdock/robertfmurdock.github.io/_posts/2023-05-22-EscapeVelocityThoughts.md

 *Escape Velocity* is essentially two essays: one meditating on how people use the *velocity* as a metric inappropriately, and the other suggesting alternative metrics for product teams.

 But these alternatives are not there to *replace* velocity!
-They're there as a way of helping frame velocity inside a richer metric-ecosystem.
+They're presented as a way of helping frame velocity inside a richer metric-ecosystem.
 And that's an underlying theme of the piece as a whole - fixating on one or two metrics will tempt you to optimize at the expense of the health of your system.

 ## Concerning Velocity